percona/pmm/WRITERS-NOTES.md

 ## Variables

 We use the `mkdocs-macros` plugin for variable expansion.
-For example, the variable `release` in `variables.yml` is used in the code so that the current PMM release number is always up to date.
+For example, the variable `release` in `variables.yml` is used in the code so that the current PMM release number is always up-to-date.
 (Search the markdown files for `{{release}}`.)

 This plugin can have problems when Jinja-like constructs are used in code.
-This happens when refering to Docker variables.
-Work arounds are explained here: https://github.com/fralau/mkdocs_macros_plugin/blob/master/webdoc/docs/advanced.md#solutions
+This happens when referring to Docker variables.
+Workarounds are explained here: https://github.com/fralau/mkdocs_macros_plugin/blob/master/webdoc/docs/advanced.md#solutions

-In some places we have used variables themselves to solve the problem.
+In some places, we have used variables themselves to solve the problem.
 In others, `{% raw %}/{% endraw %}` surrounds the conflicting text.

 ## Icons